How to define true social media success

 However, some brands seek maximum visibility without needing to worry about clicks.
 For these brand building social media accounts Reach and Impressions are key.

-For example (and we’ve used this example before), a brand like Innocent rarely tries to get followers to click through a post to read their blog.
+For example, a brand like Innocent rarely tries to get followers to click through a post to read their blog.
 Their Twitter account often goes days without posting any links.
 Instead companies like Innocent are trying to make their brand visible because this is the best way to sell their physical product.

 For a brand like Innocent, Impressions and Reach are a great measure of whether their social media strategy is a success.